 There are some products—many pastries for example—where only butter will do.
-We would hate to be without olive oil in some of our breads.
+We love to use olive oil in some of our breads.
 (Olive oil is a healthier oil that we like to use where the flavor is appropriate.)
 But in many baked goods, you can choose which fat product you want in your breads, cookies, or muffins.

 Muffins and Quick Breads